zateutsch/pwa-docs/docs/studio/quick-start.md

 If you're new to developing PWAs and aren't sure where to start, check out this [blog series.]()

 ## Getting the Extension
-The PWA Builder Code extension is available within Visual Studio Code in the extensions tab.
+The PWABuilder Code extension is available within Visual Studio Code in the extensions tab.
 If you search for `PWA Studio` or `PWABuilder`, it should be the first result.
 Click the `Install` button to add the extension to Visual Studio Code.

 <div class="docs-image">